rhtconsulting/miq-ci/README.md

   * Available parameters

-    - git_repo_location - The location of the git repo including hostname and .git file location
+    - git_repo_location\* - The location of the git repo including hostname and .git file location

-    - commit_message - The message to be saved with the commit
+    - commit_message\* - The message to be saved with the commit

 ### Import into user-specified CFME

+  * Overview

+    - Generic job that allows the user to import a user-specified tag into a CFME appliance that is specified by user

+    - This can be used to roll a feature-set into a specific appliance.
+It can also be used to roll-back to a specific tag.

+  * Available parameters

+    - git_repo_location\* - The location of the git repo including hostname and .git file location

+    - connection_string\* - The username@hostname/IP of the CFME appliance to import into.
+This should be the location of the database CFME appliance

+    - keyfile_location\* - The full path of the keyfile used to authenticate via SSH

+    - tag_name\* - The tag and associated commit that will be imported into the region.
+This allows you to import a specific tag into an appliance.
+It also gives you the ability to roll-back a region to a specific tag

+    - region_name\* - The name of the region that the $tag_name commit will be imported into.
+This tag should match up with the database appliance specified by $connection_string.
+For example, if the DEV database appliance is at 10.15.75.242, the commit that is imported into that appliance will be tagged with DEV ($region_name)

 ### Export from DEV CFME